0xRose/Rose-Stealer_old/README.md

 - Sends you the victim's location and desktop screenshot
 - Startup integration
 - JavaScript injector: Discord passwords, names, emails, phone numbers, successfully purchased Nitro Codes will be sent to your webhook
-- Built-in Knight RAT - WIP
+- Built-in Knight RAT
 - Built-in Rose RAT
 - UI integration
 - Compiler that creates an EXE file for you
 - Obfuscation which makes your file almost impossible to be read by humans - WIP
 - VirusTotal/VM bypass/blacklist
-- Small file size (UPX) - WIP
+- Small file size (UPX)
+- File pumper
-- Diversity - Change the Icon, name and functions of your stub by yourself through the beautiful builder - WIP
+- Diversity - Change the Icon, name and functions of your stub by yourself through the beautiful builder
 - Bypass/disable Windows Defender/Firewalls - WIP
+- Crypto miners (Bitcoin/Etherum) - WIP

 ## <a id="setup"></a> Setup
 **Due to our professional installation mechanism you won't need to install python manually, our batch script does it automated for you.**